 Creating a new test

 An overview of TryMyUI’s 4-step user test setup process.
-Explanations of what everything is, how it works, and some tips and best practices.
+Explanations and gifs of what everything is, how it works, as well as some tips and best practices.

 How to write tasks